SolidBlock-cn/mishanguc/UpdateLog-en.md

 ### 1.3.1-alpha.1

-This update is limited for 1.20.5.
+This update is limited to 1.20.5.
 Changed the data structure to fit into item component forms.
 There are many contents undone in this version.

 ### 1.3.0

 - Honeycomb can be used to wax signs (those in this mod only).
 In Creative Mode, honeycomb can remove wax on sign.
 Wax cannot be removed under non-Creative Mode.
-Waxed signs cannot be edited, nor be made glow of remove glow.
+Waxed signs cannot be edited, nor be made glow of removed the glow.
 - Using glowing inc sac can make texts on signs glow.
 Inc sac can remove the glow on the texts.
-Glowing texts will be displayed on max luminance in any dim places, but outline of texts is not affected.
-When the texts are black or the sign is in bright places, glowing texts may not make obvious difference.
-Glowing texts also do not affect brightness level of blocks.
+Glowing texts will be displayed on max luminance in any dim places, but the outline of texts is not affected.
+When the texts are black or the sign is in bright places, glowing texts may not make an obvious difference.
+Glowing texts also do not affect the brightness level of blocks.
 - For hung sign and standing sign, text glowing and waxing are handled respectively on the two sides.
 Under non-Creative Mode, each success operation will consume one honeycomb, inc sac or glowing inc sac.
+- Adjusted some language files, especially Traditional Chinese (Hong Kong SAR).
+- Fixed the compatibility issue with Sinytra Connector.

 ### 1.2.7

 - Fixed the issue of exceptions on dedicated server with Fabric Loader above 0.15.
-- Swapped the buttons on the sign edit screen of rearrange and clear.
+- Swapped the buttons on the sign edit screen of rearranging and clear.

 ### 1.2.6